-Option Description disable-priv- ports Disable the use of privileged ports for authentication.
-Some versions of OSX have a buggy bind () and cannot bind to privileged ports. disable- qsub-keep- override Do not allow the qsub -k flag to override -o -e. disable- server Do not include server and scheduler. disable- shell-pipe Give the job script file as standard input to the shell instead of passing its name via a pipe. disable- spool If disabled, Torque will create output and error files directly in \$HOME/.pbs_spool if it exists or in \$HOME otherwise.
+Option Description disable- qsub-keep- override Do not allow the qsub -k flag to override -o -e. disable- server Do not include server and scheduler. disable- shell-pipe Give the job script file as standard input to the shell instead of passing its name via a pipe. disable- spool If disabled, Torque will create output and error files directly in \$HOME/.pbs_spool if it exists or in \$HOME otherwise.
 By default, Torque will spool files in TORQUE_HOME/spool and copy them to the users home directory when the job completes. disable- xopen-net- working With HPUX and GCC, don't force usage of XOPEN and libxnet. enable-acct-x Enable adding x attributes to accounting log. enable-array Setting this under IRIX enables the SGI Origin 2000 parallel support.
 Normally autodetected from the /etc/config/array file. enable- autorun Turn on the AUTORUN_JOBS flag.
 When enabled, Torque runs the jobs as soon as they are sub- mitted (destroys Moab compatibly).
-This option is not supported. enable-blcr Enable BLCR support. enable- cgroups Enable cgroups for NUMA-aware configurations.
-If you are building with cgroups enabled, you must have boost version 1.41 or later. enable-cpa Enable Cray's CPA support.

-Option Description enable-cpu- Enable Linux 2.6 kernel cpusets. set It is recommended that you turn on this feature to prevent a job from expanding across more CPU cores than it is assigned.
+This option is not supported. enable-blcr Enable BLCR support. enable- Enable cgroups for NUMA-aware configurations. cgroups If you are building with cgroups enabled, you must have boost version 1.41 or later. enable-cpa Enable Cray's CPA support. enable-cpu- Enable Linux 2.6 kernel cpusets. set It is recommended that you turn on this feature to prevent a job from expanding across more CPU cores than it is assigned.
 If using NUMA-awareness, cgroups are supported and cpusets are handled by the cgroup cpuset subsystem.
-Ifenable-cgroups is specified,enable-cpuset is ignored. enable-debug Prints debug information to the console for pbs_server and pbs_mom while they are running.
+Ifenable-cgroups is specified,enable-cpuset is ignored.

+Option Description enable-debug Prints debug information to the console for pbs_server and pbs_mom while they are running.
 (This is different thanwith-debug which will compile with debugging symbols.) enable- dependency- tracking Do not reject slow dependency extractors. enable-fast- install[=PKGS] Optimize for fast installation [default=yes]. enable- FEATURE [=ARG] Include FEATURE [ARG=yes]. enable-file- sync Open files with sync on each write operation.
 This has a negative impact on Torque per- formance.
 This is disabled by default. enable-force- nodefile Forces creation of nodefile regardless of job submission parameters.
 Not on by default. enable-gcc- warnings Enable gcc strictness and warnings.
-If using gcc, default is to error on any warning. enable-geo- Torque is compiled to use procs_bitmap during job submission. metry- requests (i) When usingenable-geometry-requests, do not disable cpusets.
+If using gcc, default is to error on any warning. enable-geo- metry- requests Torque is compiled to use procs_bitmap during job submission.
+When usingenable-geometry-requests, do not disable cpusets.
 Torque looks at the cpuset when killing jobs. enable-gui Include the GUI-clients. enable-main- tainer-mode This is for the autoconf utility and tells autoconf to enable so called rebuild rules.
 See main - tainer mode for more information.